cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 **Stage 4: Human Verification.** Every response offers Accept, Reject, or Escalate.
 High rejection rates on specific query types trigger reclassification.

 Escalation paths route buyer uncertainty to a senior procurement lead, legal queries directly to the legal team with logged interactions, and system errors to operations alerts with automatic fallback to the legacy system.
 If the entire RAG system fails, buyers access source systems directly.
-The AI was positioned as an assistant that preserves operational continuity, not a replacement.
+The AI was positioned as an assistant that preserves operational continuity alongside existing workflows.

 ![High-Level Description](../assets/img/procurement_1.png)